Student-Team-Projects/Graph-Editor-Jupyter/README.md

   It should be an instance of the NetworkX Graph class or a subclass.

 ### Functions of buttons (from left to right)
-1. Select whether you want to edit graph structure.
+1. Select if you want to edit graph structure.
 2. Select if you want to edit labels
 3. Select if you want for nodes to be clickable.
     Deselecting this should make easier to operate on edges in a large graph.